Soldiering in Silver – free temporary exhibition

 This is a FREE exhibition, although donations to support this and future exhibitions would be most appreciated.
 Join us in our second-floor gallery and admire the Gurkhas’ rare and historic silver collection.
 Discover more about the Museum’s redevelopment, known by its Nepali name Project Kaida or browse our museum shop, shop for Christmas stocking gifts.

-Please check our website or telephone the Museum (01962 842832) to check the exhibition is open.
+Please check our website or telephone the Museum (01962 842832) to check if the exhibition is open.